Lawyers and Literature

 with high hopes, followed a well-worn path, devoted his life to success,

-and ends up with up with bitter disappointment and a sense that his life has been a failure.
+and ended up with up with bitter disappointment and a sense that his life has been a failure.
 Consider Ronald

 Sampson's observation that "[w]hereas we accept our own routine